openshift/enhancements/enhancements/network/20190919-OVN-Kubernetes.md

 The data store is a replicated database, with a traditional master-backup architecture.

-The node-level process (ovn-southd) is responsible for programming the flows from ovn-northd in to the vswitch on the local node.
+The node-level process (ovn-controller) is responsible for programming the flows from ovn-northd in to the vswitch on the local node.
 It also handles some bookkeeping.

 #### Controller
 There will be a controller daemonset on every master node.
 They will perform leader election directly via the Kubernetes API.
-The ovn-kubernetes process will, when it achieves leadership, will be responsible for starting the ovn-north process.
+The ovn-kubernetes process will, when it achieves leadership, be responsible for starting the ovn-northd process.

 #### Data store
 We will write a small controller that, based on the result of the leader election process, configures the databases (ovn-ndbd and ovn-sbdb) as master or backup.
 The master will be distributed via an endpoint.
-If a node is backup, it will watch for endpoint changes and update replication configuration as fit.
+If a node is backup, it will watch for endpoint changes and update replication configuration accordingly.

 #### Node-level
 The node-level components are configured as a daemonset.
 They run on all